Sanctification & Union with Christ (2 units)

-Character Development – In Your Finances (2 units)
+Character Development – Personal Holiness (2 units)

-Character Development is a series of courses on the most important quality of a Christian – Christlike character.
+Character Development is a series of courses on the most important quality of a Christian: Christlike character.
 It’s the very opposite of the hypocrisy Jesus condemned in the religious leaders of His day.
 God wants us to walk in victory and become like His Son, Jesus Christ (Romans 8:28-29).
 Learning all about the Lord and the Bible is great.
 Learning to minister in power is wonderful.
 But if we do not develop His character we will eventually get shot down by the world, the flesh, or the devil.
 God has definite steps to achieve victory in each area of our lives and the twelve Character Development courses are where you’ll learn them.

-Daniel Stories and Divine Sovereignty (2 units)
+Daniel’s Visions and Divine Victory (2 units)

-An Exegetical Analysis of the Book of James, Chapters 1-2 (2 units)
+An Exegetical Analysis of the Book of James, Chapters 3–4 (2 units)